Here's what to do in Hope Town, Bahamas including Elbow Cay, Hope Town, and the rest of the Abacos.

 We got conch salad and it was incredible.
 If you aren't familiar with conch salad it's like ceviche with conch.
 If you ever see it on a menu, do yourself a favor and order it!

-We explored Hope Town and these spectacular views.
+We explored Hope Town Bahamas and these spectacular views.

-In my opnion, they have the best Pina Colada in the world.
+In my opinion, they have the best Pina Colada in the world.

 We also got a fish melt, which I know sounds strange but it is SO GOOD.

 The rest of the afternoon we spent relaxing on the dock and beach.